MichaelAquilina/tro/README.rst

 Search Command
 ``````````````

-You can perform a search for cards using Trello's `search syntax`_
+You can perform a search for cards using Trello's Search_ syntax

 For example: